pasalunkhe7/challange-1/README.md

 >RDS instance
 >Note:I have not created NAT instace due to time limitation to access private subnet which is also required.

-**Instructions**:
+**Instructions**

->Configure CLI and also creat your profile and relace in the code for security reasons.
+* .
+Configure CLI and also creat your profile and relace in the code for security reasons.
 >and load all files and use below commands to launch infra.